facebookresearch/Mephisto/mephisto/operations/README.md

 ## `Supervisor`
 The supervisor is responsible for interfacing between human agents and the rest of the mephisto system.
 In short, it is the layer that abstracts humans and human work into `Worker`s and `Agent`s that take actions.
 To that end, it has to set up a socket to connect to the task server, poll status on any agents currently working on tasks, and process incoming agent actions over the socket to put them into the `Agent` so that a task can use the data.
 It also handles the initialization of an `Agent` from a `Worker`, which is the operation that occurs when a human connecting to the service is accepting a task.

-At a high level, the supervisor manages establishing the abstraction by keeping track of `Job`s (a triple of `Architect`, `Blueprint`, and `CrowdProvider`).
+At a high level, the supervisor manages establishing the abstraction by keeping track of `LiveTaskRuns`s (a triple of `Architect`, `Blueprint`, and `CrowdProvider`).
 The supervisor uses them for the following:
 - The `Architect` tells the `Supervisor` where the server(s) that agents are communicating with is(/are) running.
-In `register_job`, a socket is opened for each of these servers.
+In `register_run`, a socket is opened for each of these servers.
 - The `Blueprint` contains details about the relevant task run, and is used for properly registering a new `Agent` the correct `Unit`.
 For this, in `_register_agent` it gets all `Unit`s that a worker is eligible for, reserves one, and then handles creating a new `Agent` out of the given `Worker`-`Unit` pair.
 - The `CrowdProvider` is also used during the registration process.
 In the first part it ensures that upon a first connect by a new person, a corresponding `Worker` is created to keep records for that worker (`_register_worker`).
 Later it is used during `_register_agent` to ensure that the `Agent` class used is associated with the correct `CrowdProvider` and has its relevant abstractions.